Megusta23/ecommerce/README.md

 - Node.js
 - Vercel (deployment)
 - CSS / any CSS-in-JS or UI libraries you used locally (e.g., Tailwind, styled-components)
-- Any other libraries you integrated (e.g., Stripe, Prisma) — update as needed
+- Any other libraries you integrated (e.g., Stripe, Prisma)

 Live preview